 Architectures for cooperative systems

-Context-awareness and self-awareness in cooperative systems
+Context-awareness in cooperative systems

 Resource management and brokering in cooperative systems